anonymoustafa/one/README.md

   sudo n stable
   ```

+1. Are you Iranian and want to chaeck Persian Calendar from terminal?
+Do the folloing:
+`curl ircal.glitch.me`

 1. After installing *dropbox* you can run it whenever needed by running the following command in terminal:
     * `~/.dropbox-dist/dropboxd`